 Copy / Paste Allergy Warning.

-My post may contain traces of copy/paste
+This post may contain traces of copy/paste.

 Hi, yeah i have tried resetting my amp to factory defaults and also the video settings on the 360 but to no avail.
 I dont think its a problem on the amp side as the handshake seems to work fine with the PS3 console.
 This is a strange idea but possible something has become faulty with amps hdmi socket aswell at the same in the 360 HDMI socket and thus that why they no longer work with each other anymore.
 Its a shame i dont have another AV amp around to try out